PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/2 Recap.md

 - Found hand of the Orcish bartender
 -  They found [[Jonston Marsh]] alive in a cage
 	- Sylas got downed, Marsh's throat was slit and he was *killed*
-	- They found his note and stashed it
+	- They found Jonston's note and stashed it
 - Brains got *split in half*
 - 2 Kobolds survived
 	- 1 escaped out the front